mk-fg/games/README.rst

   | City layout templates, probably nicked from wikia.
   | For early techs this is kinda important, as costs are quite high there.
+  | Usually use large corridor layout for sprawling non-tech cities.

 - production-chains-best.{png,xcf}